 - NSC investments can also be transferred to another family member (nominated by the investor) in case of the investor’s demise

 Primarily, NSCs are tax saving investments as the principal amount invested allows tax deduction under Section 80C up to the Rs.
 1.5 lakhs limit.
 However the interest earned on NSCs feature a different tax treatment.
 The interest earned annually from NSC (for the first four years) is deemed to be reinvested hence exempt from tax and also eligible as a further deduction under Section 80C (subject to the overall annual limit of Rs 1.5 lakhs).
 However, the interest earned in the 5th year is not re-invested hence taxable as per the investor’s applicable slab rate.

 How to invest in National Savings Certificates

-- Completely filled out NSC Application form.
+- Completely filled out NSC Application form

 - Recent Photograph

-- Identity proof – Aadhaar, PAN, etc.
+- Identity proof – Aadhaar card, PAN, etc.

-- Cash/cheque deposit of investment amount.
+- Cash/cheque deposit of the amount to be invested

 These documents can be submitted at any India Post Office to obtain NSC in applicable denominations.